JunyiJ/find_political_donors_junyi/README.md

 ## Test

 The code passed the given test and I also tested it using much larger files (300 M).
-However, since the file size of github is limited, I only include another medium sized self-created test in the tests folder.
+However, since the file size of github is limited, I only include another medium sized self-created test in the tests folder (test_2).
+To test the corner case, I added a test without inputfile (invalid input path) and it is in test_nofile.
+To test the script's ability to handle larger files, I added a large test in test_4

 If use the `run_tests.sh` in directory ./insight/testsuite, a tmp folder will be created and all script, input and output can be found there.